google/android-classyshark/README.md

    fLib.changeNumber();
 }
 ```
-Bottom line the FancyLib is not thread safe, however it was not documented anywhere.
+Bottom line the FancyLib is possibly not thread safe, however it was not documented anywhere.

-## Start developing
-Clone this repository and import the `ClassySharkWS` folder in your favorite IDE.

 ## Features
 * Multidex